ob-cheng/BI-Quick-Solution/README.md

 Hey there! 👋

 This repository is a collection of various scenarios that I've come across with BI development.
-Many of the calculation needs are repetative and these code could be helpful for you if you encountered a similiar situation.
+Many of the scenarios are repetative and these code could be helpful for you if you encountered a similiar situation.

 ## Contents